OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-10.md

 ## Isaiah 10:21

-A remnant will return, the remnant of Jacob, to the Mighty God.
+A remnant of Jacob will return to the Mighty God.

 ## Isaiah 10:22